wessenstam/ts2019/era/era.rst

 .. note::

-  If the IP address does not populate, log into the console of the VM and Run “ifconfig” to see the assigned IP address'
+  If the IP address does not populate, log into the console of the VM and Run “ifconfig” to see the assigned IP address.
-  - **Username - Era
+  - **Username** - Era
-  - **Password - Nutanix.1
+  - **Password** - Nutanix.1

 In a new browser tab, log on to Era https://ERA-IP:8443/ using these credentials: